niharikachaudhari13/image-captioning-generator/README.md

 ---

-First run main.py,train the model,epochs can be changed according to need. then run test.py,and app.py to run it locally using streamlit.
+First download Flickr8k dataset then run main.py,train the model,epochs can be changed according to need. then run test.py,and app.py to run it locally using streamlit.